YehudaKremer/msix/README.md

 ## :globe_with_meridians: Publishing outside the store

-You can use the [App Installer] file to enable your users to download or update the app from local file share.
+You can use the [App Installer] file to enable your users to install and update the app from local file share.

 Note: installing from the web `ms-appinstaller:` is [disabled] for now.